thesimplekid/cdk-spark-payment-prcoessor/README.md

 # CDK Payment Processor - Breez SDK Spark

-A production-ready gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
-This processor provides Lightning and Bitcoin payment capabilities with support for BOLT11 invoices, Spark addresses, and more.
+A gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
+This processor provides Lightning and Bitcoin payment capabilities with support for BOLT11 invoices, .

 ## Features